This article is part of The Ascender, the Highrise platform for articles and resources.

 • What is your favorite thing to do on a sunny day?

-• What is your favorite kind of pet, and why?
+• What is your favorite animal, and why?

-• What fictional family would you like to be in?
+• What fictional family would you rather be in?

 • What is your favorite book or movie?